Clifford the Big Red Dog: 2021 Paramount film

 On February 27, 2019, Paramount announced the film for a November 13, 2020 release, taking over the slot for the cancelled live-action/CGI Rugrats film.
 The film features child actress Darby Camp as Emily Elizabeth and Jack Whitehall as a new character, Uncle Casey, in their starring roles with Tony Hale as Zac Tieran, the main villain of the film.
-On August 28, 2020, the film release was pushed back to November 5, 2021 due to the COVID-19 pandemic, with a 20-second teaser trailer released in November that year.
+On August 28, 2020, the film release was pushed back to November 5, 2021, due to the COVID-19 pandemic, with a 20-second teaser trailer released in November that year.
 The film was subsequently rescheduled to be released on September 17, 2021, but was again delayed due to concerns regarding the rise of the SARS-CoV-2 Delta variant.
-The film premiered as a part of Paramount's Upcoming Slate Presentation at CinemaCon on August 26, 2021; it was later announced that the film would be released theatrically and digitally on Paramount+ on November 10, 2021.
+The film premiered as a part of Paramount's Upcoming Slate Presentation at CinemaCon on August 26, 2021; the film later released theatrically and digitally on Paramount+ on November 10, 2021.